 Adelaide loves sport, and if it is possible it would be great to go to a game of cricket at the Adelaide Oval either early Dec (5 day Test) or Australia Day weekend late Jan (one Day games).
 Otherwise to be able to see an AFL match in winter which would also be a good experience.

 Tarndanya is also a must do.
 It has one of the best displays of Aboriginal art in Australia.
-The museum is found on Grenfell Street neat the botanic gardens.
+The museum is found on Grenfell Street near the Botanic Gardens.

 History fans will appreciate the South Australian Museum as they admire the displays during the week or on the weekend.
 Tourists can easily travel to the large state building as it is located in the heart of the city.
 There are a combination of free and entry fee exhibitions for the public to admire depending on their interests as well as their budget.